 Who would’ve imagined that a dusty old sand car from the 1890s would inspire a whole fleet of vintage streetcars?
 Our Dinky came from humble beginnings, but it’s now the crown jewel of Muni’s fleet.

-You can ride Dinky each September when it comes out for Muni Heritage Weekend.
+Dinky will be out for its annual ride for Muni Heritage Weekend this weekend, Sep.
+7-8.
 Learn more about the historic fleet by visiting Market Street Railway, a historical society devoted to the preservation of vintage transit in San Francisco.

 This story first aired in March of 2019.